-User 297 possesses the unique ability to enable the User Code associated with User 300.
-User 297 does this by first entering their own User 297 User Code into the lock keypad.
-When User 300 subsequently enters their User 300 User Code, the lock allows access (for one time) and then the User 300 User Code becomes disabled.
+In short, the User 297 User Code enables the User 300 User Code.
+The person in possession of the User 297 User Code first presses the User 297 User Code into the lock keypad.
+When User 300 subsequently presses the User 300 User Code, the lock unlocks (for one time) and then the User 300 User Code becomes disabled.

 For example, you wish to allow one-time access to a temporary worker.
-Simply enter the User 297 User Code into the lock keypad.
-Later, when the temporary worker enters the User 300 User Code into the lock keypad, the User 300 User Code allows access (for one time only) and then becomes disabled.
-Later, if you wish to grant the temporary worker reaccess, simply re-enter the User 297 User Code and the User 300 User Code will be re-enabled (again for one time only).
+Simply press the User 297 User Code at the lock keypad.
+Later, when the temporary worker presses the User 300 User Code into the lock keypad, the User 300 User Code unlocks the lock (for one time only) and then becomes disabled.
+Later, if you wish to grant the temporary worker access again, simply re-enter the User 297 User Code and the User 300 User Code will be re-enabled (again for one time only).